Basis Sets¶

 - Standard calculations on small-to-medium molecules where STO-3G accuracy is insufficient

-- Studies requiring a reasonable balance between accuracy and computational feasibility
+- Studies requiring a reasonable balance between accuracy and feasibility

-- Investigations of basis set convergence trends without the full expense of correlation-consistent sets
+- Investigating basis set convergence trends without the full expense of correlation-consistent sets

 CC-pVDZ¶

-The correlation-consistent polarized Valence Double-Zeta (cc-pVDZ) basis set, introduced by Dunning (1989), represents a significant step up in accuracy and computational demands.
-It is designed specifically for correlated calculations and forms part of a systematic hierarchy (cc-pVDZ, cc-pVTZ, cc-pVQZ, ...) that converges smoothly toward the complete basis set limit.
+The correlation-consistent polarized Valence Double-Zeta (cc-pVDZ) basis set, introduced by Dunning (1989), is a step up in accuracy and computational demands.
+It is part of a systematic hierarchy (cc-pVDZ, cc-pVTZ, cc-pVQZ, ...) that converges toward the complete basis set limit.

 Characteristics¶